 Reputation is everything in business.
-A damaged reputation can cause a sudden loss of revenue and a turn off for customers.
+A damaged reputation can cause a sudden loss of revenue and be a major turn off for customers.
 Furthermore, a bad reputation can cause staff leaving your business.

 In addition, you may find it hard to hire good replacements, as potential applicants may have heard about your bad reputation.
 Suppliers may start to offer less.
 Advertisers or sponsors may decide to ditch you.

 1. Include Reputation Risk as Part of Strategy and Planning

 Investigate holes in your business and determine relevant reputation elements within your business.
 Visualize potential scenarios that could damage public perception.
 Determine indicators and warnings for each element so that you can know when to take action.

 2. Control Processes